-My latest WIP is a Young Adult fantasy novel.
-It is still in the draft stage, but I would like to share my very raw first chapter with you.
+My latest book is a Young Adult fantasy novel.
+I would like to share the first chapter with you.
 Feedback welcome.

 The Guardian.
 Copyright by L.M.
 Nelson, 2017.
 I own all rights.